Kade-github/openfl-haxeflixel-video-code/README.md

 Create a new folder named `videos` inside assets/preload \
 If your in the old file system \
 Create a new folder named `videos` inside assets
+6. Paste the `DO NOT DELETE OR GAME WILL CRASH` folder inside the videos folder (either assets/preload/videos or assets/videos `SOURCE CODE SPECIFIC`) if you don't you know what happens, game crashes.
 # Setting up the desktop build
 For all you windows users out there
 You need to do an extra step